How To Have A Safe Road Trip With A Dog: Mega Tips

 NEVER put any product with zinc oxide on your dog.
 Ingesting or absorbing zinc oxide can cause hemolytic anemia.
 You don’t want that.
 NEVER put anything with PABA (para-aminobenzoic acid) on your dog.

-We use car shades when traveling and have a portable pop up umbrella for pit stops at rest areas and for picnics, beaches, etc. The worst time for sun exposure is between 10 am and 4 pm.
+We use car shades when traveling and have a portable pop-up sun umbrella for pit stops at rest areas and for picnics, beaches, etc. The worst time for sun exposure is between 10 am and 4 pm.

-Cranking the Music
+Cranking the Music On Road Trips

 Because of this, dogs have a difficult time with very loud noises.
 Blasting the music in the car can really hurt your dog’s delicate eardrums.
 Sounds that may be acceptable to you can be uncomfortable to a dog.

 Problem Solver: Turn the speakers off in the back of the car.
 Keep the volume at a normal level that won’t cause your dog to lose his mind…and potentially damage his hearing.